 "Do we have anything on him?"

 "Almost nothing since he left college- that's why I want you in on this case.
 You know him better than anyone.
 We need to make sure that little Billy remains a non-factor until after the election."

-"What we do with him when we find him?"
-I didn't like taking on an open-ended case like this- too many things could go wrong, too many players involved, too much at stake.
+"What would we do with him when we find him?"
+I didn't like taking on an open-ended case like this- too many things could go wrong, too many players involved; I had too much personally at stake.
 The boat had made a lazy figure-8 on the lake, we were almost back to where we had started and were nearing the marina.

 "Location work."
 Molly wouldn't like this.
 We had gotten real comfortable in our living arrangements over the last few of months.
 This would be the first real test.

 After we tied up the boat we walked back to the parking lot.

 Just scrub the Sharon under cold running water right before cooking.
 Remove any deep eyes or bruises with a paring knife.